jtcriswell/csc256-mp3/README.md

 changed (or that use header files that have changed).

 If your system has multiple processors, you can use the -j option to GNU make to compile files in parallel.
-Just remember to be kind to your fellow students don't specify too large a number with the -j option.
+Just remember to be kind to your fellow students;
+don't specify too large a number with the -j option.

 # Running QEMU